Every play is a data point. Every rep tells a story.

 Made one-handed or acrobatic catch or interception

-Gained 15+ yards after breaking a tackle
+Gained 10 or more yards after breaking a tackle

 Made field goal of 50 yards or more